 The following locations are a few of the world’s best scuba diving destinations — whether you’re an adrenalin junkie with a passion for sharks, or a beginner looking for the best place to enroll in your first scuba course.
 Either way, you'll be hard pressed to find any better places to take the plunge.Continue to 2 of 9 below.

 02 of 09

 Best for Wreck Diving: Chuuk Lagoon, Micronesia

-Part of the island nation of Micronesia, Chuuk Lagoon deserves its legendary status amongst the wreck-diving community.
-It is home to the largest ghost fleet in the world - a wealth of Imperial Japanese Navy wrecks including aircraft carriers, destroyers, submarines and cargo ships.
+Part of the island nation of Micronesia, Chuuk Lagoon more than deserves its legendary status amongst the wreck-diving community.
+It is home to the largest ghost fleet in the world - a wealth of Imperial Japanese Navy vessels including aircraft carriers, destroyers, submarines and cargo ships.
 During the Second World War, the Japanese used the lagoon as a base for maneuvers in the South Pacific.
-In 1944, U.S. air attack Operation Hailstone destroyed most of the fleet.
-Today, more than 60 wrecks remain.
-Encrusted in coral and with much of their original military cargo still clearly visible, the wrecks offer an ethereal and moving insight into the past.Continue to 3 of 9 below.
+In 1944, a U.S. air attack codenamed Operation Hailstone destroyed most of the fleet, sending them to the bottom of the lagoon.
+Today, more than 60 wrecks remain, luring divers from around the world.
+Encrusted in coral and with much of their original military cargo still clearly visible, the wrecks offer an ethereal and moving look into the past while giving divers an opportunity to explore their history from a unique perspective.Continue to 3 of 9 below.

 03 of 09